 The easiest way to walk more is to make walking a habit.
 Exercise releases endorphins, the feel-good hormones, which will lift your mood immediately.
 Who wouldn’t want to be happier each day while boosting their energy levels?

 Walking can also be therapeutic.
 Regular walks can aid sleep too which, in turn, can help improve mental health conditions such as depression.
 One in four people will experience a mental health problem in any year.

-Visit mind.org.uk for more information on mental health facts, links to support and more statistics.
+Visit The mind website for more information on mental health facts, links to support and more statistics.